Skateboarding at the 2020 Summer Olympics – Men's street: Competition format

 All 20 skateboarders did two 45-second runs, and then five single tricks rounds.
 Only the top 4 scores from the seven rounds for each skateboarder counted toward the final score.
-The top 8 skateboarders from the Semi-Final qualified for the finals, where the scores were reset and follow the same two 45 second round and five single trick round format.
+The top 8 skateboarders from the semifinals qualified for the finals, where the scores were reset and follow the same two 45 second round and five single trick round format.

 Results

 Semifinals

 The top 8 skateboarders of 20 advanced to the finals.